Geolocation OSINT: Techniques and Tools for Precise Analysis

 Professional geolocation reports quantify confidence levels.
 The methodology follows a hierarchical approach:

-Case Study: Geolocating Conflict Footage
+Case Study: Geolocating Conflict Imagery

 Tools and Methodology for 2026